There is one thing the interior of your car has in common with your home. The floor is where the bulk of the dirt ends up.

 How to Clean Vinyl or Rubber Car Mats

-Vinyl and rubber are less maintenance-heavy than carpet.
+Washing vinyl and rubber types is less time-consuming than washing carpet car mats.
 If you have one of these types, clean them as follows:

 Take all four of the floor coverings out of your car.
 You may have to unhook or unlatch the driver’s and passenger’s mats.

 If this is the case, take care not to break the hook or latch mechanisms.
-You don’t want the mat slipping and sliding while your car is in motion.
+You don’t want the mat slipping and sliding while your vehicle is in motion.

 Hit or bang the covering around to dislodge whatever it is that’s stuck.
 Keep your face turned away to protect your eyes and mouth.

 Rinse each covering with water.
-This will be easier with a hose, but can also be done with a bucket full of water.
+This will be easier with a hose, but can also be done with a bucketful of water.

 Get out your scrub brush and detergent.
 Unlike fabric, you can use some force when scrubbing rubber or vinyl.

-Wash each mat one by one until all stains and residual dirt is gone.
+Wash each mat one by one until all stains and residual dirt are gone.
 You may want to do a touch test to make sure there are no tacky or sticky surfaces.

 Leave the coverings to air dry.
 If it’s bad weather outdoors, you’ll have to hang them inside.
 However, do not hang them directly in the sun as it can cause color fade and heat stress in the rubber.